How do you know if your saddle fits?

 Is the horizontal bar or panel contact even?
 It is best to go ahead and ride the horse without the pad for a few minutes to see the contact.
 We would like to see even pressure on both sides with a nice 3-4 finger wide area on top that is untouched.
 The goal is to have 1-2lbs per square inch.

 However, it is very easy to see or feel if a saddle is bridging or not touching in the middle of the horse’s back.
 If it is not too bad, a pad can be shimmed to fill in the space.
 In my experience that is the only thing that can be fixed with a pad.
 A saddle that fits in all other areas can be shimmed to fill in a spot on the horse that is hollow or not as big as the other side but, it must be rechecked frequently.
-Shimming a saddle pad is definitely not a good long term solution.
+Shimming a saddle pad is definitely not a good long term solution because the horse changes shape and the saddle pad needs to also be changed to prevent a pressure point.

-Remember, if the saddle doesn’t fit without the pad, you need a different saddle or a different horse to fit your saddle.
+Remember, if the saddle doesn’t fit, you need a different saddle or a different horse to fit your saddle.
 Joanna Robson DVM, said “if you can’t afford a saddle that fits, get a cheaper horse.”

 Fit Right Saddle Solutions